Manisa: Architectural landmarks

 The 16th century Sultan Mosque was built for Ayşe Hafsa Sultan, Süleyman the Magnificent's mother.
 In her honor, Mesir Festival (featuring the "Mesir Paste" (Mesir Macunu), a spiced paste in the form of candy, and claimed to restore health, youth and potency, is held every year in March, in the grounds of this mosque, and is an occasion for public gathering as well as attendance by personalities of fame and prominence at national scale.

 The mosque is part of a large külliye - a religious complex - among whose buildings the hospital "darüşşifa" is particularly notable.
 Specialized in mental diseases, the medical center was in activity until the beginning of the 20th century when new buildings were built within the same compound.
 That Turkey's only two institutions specialized on mental health were until recently located in İstanbul district of Bakırköy and in Manisa gave way in Turkey's public lore to gentle innuendos on the challenging spirit of the natives - Manisalı.

 One such likeable eccentric of the 20th century was Ahmet Bedevi, the Tarzan of Manisa or "Manisa Tarzanı", a figure who became a symbol for the city by contributing to raising consciousness for protection of the environment across Turkey and a reference especially since the 1960s when an important reforestation effort covering thousands of hectares was made in and around Manisa.

 The Muradiye Mosque of the 16th century was built by the great architect Mimar Sinan (and completed by Sedefkar Mehmed Agha), and the 'Murad Bey Medresse now houses the Archaeological Museum of Manisa.

 Manisa celebrates the Vintage Festival every September, when the fruits of the vineyards are celebrated.
 The vineyards surround the city and provide dry fruit for export from İzmir, and grapes for wine making.

+Jewish presence

+The history of the Jews in Manisa dates back to the late 15th century, when Sephardic Jews fleeing the 1492 expulsion from Spain found refuge in the Ottoman Empire, arriving in Manisa via the Balkans.
+By 1531, around 500 Jews lived in the city, making it the largest Jewish community in western Anatolia at the time.
+During the 16th century, Jews in Manisa flourished as middle- and upper-middle-class traders, mediating between foreign merchants and local producers in goods such as cloth, wine, grains, and dried fruits.
+This prosperity declined by the mid-17th century, as Greek and Armenian traders displaced Jews from their economic roles.

+The Jewish community experienced a resurgence in the 19th century, growing to over 2,100 people by 1914.
+The community then engaged in peddling, cloth merchandising, silk manufacturing, tailoring, glazing, and match-selling.
+The Alliance Israélite Universelle established school in the town in the late 19th century.
+Manisa's Jewish population declined sharply following the Greek occupation in 1919 and the subsequent destruction of Jewish and Muslim quarters by fire.
+Many Jews emigrated to the US (notably philanthropist Morris Shinasi), Europe, and later to Israel after 1948.